Converting a Corporation to an LLC in Maryland

 If you’re thinking of converting the legal form of your small business from a Maryland corporation to a Maryland LLC, you should be aware of some basic facts regarding the state’s business-entity conversion process.

 Variable Elements of Conversions

-Before looking at the specific steps for converting your business, let’s be clear that there is not just one kind of corporation or one tax status for an LLC.
+First, let’s be clear that there is not just one kind of corporation, one tax status for an LLC, or one kind of conversion.
 On the contrary, there are:

 - C corporations and S corporations